LuigiMiazzo17/unitn-programmazione2/README.md

-# programmazione2

-This is Miazzo Luigi's repository for the course of Computer Programming 2 @ uniTN.
+This is Miazzo Luigi's repository for the course of "Programmazione 2" @ uniTN, Prof. Ronchetti Marco.